 On average, home buyers in Oregon pay closing costs ranging from 2% to 5% of the purchase price.
 This is a ballpark figure.
 Many lenders will require that you apply for a loan prior to receiving a more precise estimate of closing costs; however, there are some lenders that are more transparent with their available options.

 Key factors in determining the closing costs you will pay include the loan program, credit scores, down payment, property type and occupancy.
+As such, your closing costs could be on their lower or upper end of the cost spectrum depending on your exact scenario.
 Find current rates and costs specific to your situation through the link below.

 Let’s take a closer look at the typical closing costs paid by Oregon home buyers.